Aluminum foil is a common household product that’s often used in cooking.

 - Foods: Cooking with acidic foods, such as tomatoes, cabbage and rhubarb

 - Certain ingredients: Using salts and spices in your cooking

 However, the amount that permeates your food when cooking can vary.

 Such studies have caused concern that the regular use of aluminum foil in cooking could be harmful to your health (9).
-However, many researchers have concluded that the minimal contributions of aluminum from aluminum foil are safe (6, 11).
+However, there is currently no strong evidence linking the use of aluminum foil with an increased risk of disease (

 The day-to-day exposure to aluminum that you have through your food and cooking is considered safe.

 This is because healthy people can efficiently excrete the small amounts of aluminum the body absorbs (

 Nevertheless, dietary aluminum has been suggested as a potential factor in the development of Alzheimer’s disease.

 Alzheimer’s disease is a neurological condition caused by a loss of brain cells.
 People with the condition experience memory loss and a reduction in brain function (

 The cause of Alzheimer’s is unknown, but it is thought to be due to a combination of genetic and environmental factors, which can damage the brain over time (